A Shadow of the Past: Writing

-Payne and McKay felt it was essential to establish relationships in the first episode that the audience could invest in, such as the Romeo and Juliet-style love story between the Elf Arondir and the human Bronwyn, the hijinks-filled friendship between the young Harfoots Nori Brandyfoot and Poppy Proudfellow, and the respectful relationship between Galadriel and Elrond.
-McKay described the latter two as "almost peers, but not quite".
-Clark said Galadriel was fascinated by Elrond because he is also an outsider, being a half-Elf who chose to be immortal rather than a full Elf from birth.
-She felt that Elrond, who is much younger than Galadriel, is just coming into his own and becoming a worthy foil for her.
-Elrond's introduction sitting in a tree was inspired by the film Young Mr. Lincoln (1939).

-Each group of characters in the series is introduced at "a time of enormous change in their worlds" which the showrunners hoped would help make the series more dramatic.
-This includes the Harfoots, who are depicted as precursors to the popular Hobbit race from The Hobbit and The Lord of the Rings.
-They were included because the showrunners felt the series would not truly feel like Middle-earth to the audience without Hobbits or characters that were "satisfyingly Hobbit-adjacent".
-The episode ends with a mysterious being landing "quite literally in [their] backyard", which executive producer Lindsey Weber said was one of the foundational ideas of the series.
-The episode ends with a mysterious man, known as "The Stranger", crashing in a meteor.
-The showrunners felt this was a momentous enough event to unite the different storylines, despite the major characters being spread across different areas of Middle-earth.
-The sequence brings them together by having them all watch the meteor from their own locations.
-Tolkien's tree-like Ents can also be seen in the sequence.

 Casting

 The season's cast includes Robert Aramayo as Elrond, Nazanin Boniadi as Bronwyn, Morfydd Clark as Galadriel, Ismael Cruz Córdova as Arondir, Charles Edwards as Celebrimbor, Lenny Henry as Sadoc Burrows, Markella Kavenagh as Elanor "Nori" Brandyfoot, Tyroe Muhafidin as Theo, Megan Richards as Poppy Proudfellow, Dylan Smith as Largo Brandyfoot, Benjamin Walker as Gil-galad, Daniel Weyman as the Stranger, and Sara Zwangobani as Marigold Brandyfoot.
 Also starring in the episode are Amelie Child-Villiers as young Galadriel, Will Fletcher as Finrod, Fabian McCallum as Thondir, Kip Chapman as Rían, Thusitha Jayasundera as Malva, Maxine Cunliffe as Vilma, Beau Cassidy as Dilly Brandyfoot, Geoff Morrell as Waldreg, Peter Tait as Tredwill, Ian Blackburn as Rowan, Augustus Prew as Médhor, and Simon Merrells as Revion.
 Sophia Nomvete, who portrays the Dwarf princess Disa in the series, gave birth during the casting process.
 Her newborn daughter makes an uncredited cameo appearance in this episode as a young Harfoot.